heroku/heroku-repo/README.md

 # Heroku Repo plugin

-This plugin adds some commands to the heroku gem to interact with the app's repo
+This plugin adds some commands to the heroku gem to interact with an app's repo.

 ## Installation